 6. Georgia Institute of Technology

-The Georgia Institute of Technology, more known as Georgia Tech, is a public university and institute of technology in Atlanta, Georgia.
-The H. Milton Stewart School of Industrial & Systems Engineering is one of the schools of Georgia Tech and is in charge of studies in the field of industrial engineering.
-This school offers both undergraduate and graduate industrial engineering studies, meaning you could earn a bachelor’s, master’s, and/or Ph.D. degree(s).
+The Georgia Institute of Technology, better known as Georgia Tech, is a public institute of technology in Atlanta, Georgia.
+The H. Milton Stewart School of Industrial & Systems Engineering offers undergraduate, master’s, and doctoral programs in industrial and systems engineering, meaning students can pursue bachelor’s, master’s, and Ph.D. degrees.

 7. Shanghai Jiao Tong University

 We hope that this article on Best Industrial Engineering Schools in the World was helpful.
-To know more information on studying abroad, check out the Available Programs for International Students!
+To learn more about studying abroad, check out the Available Programs for International Students!

 About the Author: Hyun Lee